Guatemala: Children of the Maya™

 Your Adventure is Just Around the Corner!

-You’ll spend your days in Xela becoming fully plugged into the local primary school and surrounding community, volunteering as an English teacher to the Maya children or helping construct a library, classrooms and other school facilities.
-You’ll have the opportunity to creatively develop and deliver lesson plans, play with the children during recess, and work with locals on beautifying facilities that are critical to the community needs.
-As you spend time volunteering, you'll also learn about immigration issues that the Maya youth face today.
+Spend your days in Xela becoming fully plugged in to the local primary school and surrounding community, volunteering as an English teacher or helping refurbish the library, classrooms or other school facilities.
+You’ll have the opportunity to creatively develop and deliver lesson plans, play games with the children during recess and work with organizations committed to improving school grounds.
+As you spend time volunteering, you’ll also learn about social issues that affect Maya youth today.

 Want to make an impact on a Guatemalan community?
 Check out our Community Impact Report and see how you can.

-Xela is located near many of Guatemala’s cultural and natural treasures.
-You’ll explore the famous archaeological ruins at Iximche, hike to Laguna Chicabal at the base of a volcano, and also zipline against the region’s lush, mountainous landscape.
+You’ll explore the famous archaeological ruins at Iximche, hike to Laguna Chicabal at the base of a volcano, and zipline against the backdrop of the region’s lush, mountainous landscape.
 To get a taste of city life, you’ll venture to Antigua, a colonial masterpiece that boasts gorgeous architecture, pastel alleys and cobblestone streets.
-For a weekend excursion, you’ll spend a night at the sacred Lake Atitlán and visit the bustling Chichicastenango market, the largest Maya craft market in the world.
+For a weekend excursion you’ll spend a night at sacred Lake Atitlán and visit the bustling Chichicastenango market, the largest Maya craft market in the world.

 The GLA Home Base is a lodge in the heart of of Xela offering students a peaceful escape.
 Students live in gender-segregated rooms with 2-4 bunk beds per room, depending on the size of the rooms.
 Bathrooms are shared and showers have hot water.
 The Home Base is quaint and provides groups with a strong sense of community.